-The lot is expanding its scope: in the new format ‘lot extended’, we enable GIZ projects based in our partner countries to autonomously run lab of tomorrow processes in order to tackle their development challenges with sustainable business solutions.
+The lab of tomorrow (lot) is expanding its scope: in the new format ‘lot extended’, we enable GIZ projects based in our partner countries to autonomously run lab of tomorrow innovation processes in order to tackle their development challenges with sustainable business solutions.
 This format allows an even deeper integration into the local market and focuses on involving players from developing and emerging countries.
-The Berlin–based lot–team acts as an advisor providing guidance during the whole process.
+The Berlin–based lot team acts as an advisor providing guidance during the whole process.

 We are happy to consult the first lot extended run by our GIZ colleagues of the Solar Energy Programme in Mexico.
 It is funded by the German Climate and Technology Initiative (DKTI).